-Employers are considered the “End User” of a consumer report, and have certain obligations under the Fair Credit Reporting Act (FCRA) when conducting background checks for new hires or continued employment.
-There may be additional obligations required by State law, as well as background screening guidance and recommendations set forth by the Equal Employment Opportunity Commission (EEOC) that employers should review.
+The Fair Credit Report Act (FCRA) establishes guidelines for organizations looking to obtain consumer reports, or background checks, on individuals.
+Employers are considered the “end-user” of a consumer report and must meet certain obligations when conducting background checks for new hires or continued employment.
+There may be additional FCRA obligations required by state law, as well as background screening guidelines and recommendations set forth by the Equal Employment Opportunity Commission (EEOC) that employers should review.

-(EEOC releases guidance on background checks, click here for a sample Decision Matrix template)
+EEOC Guidance on Background Checks, click here for a sample Decision Matrix template

-Consumer Reporting Agency’s (CRA’s) are those companies who assemble or evaluate consumer information for the purpose of furnishing consumer reports to third parties.
-Employers often contract with CRA’s to help mitigate their risk of workplace violence, employee theft, and negligent hiring lawsuits.
-Additionally, CRA’s often consolidate and expedite the background screening process for human resource professionals and hiring managers.
+Consumer Reporting Agencies (CRAs) are screening companies that assemble or evaluate consumer information for the purpose of furnishing those reports to third parties.
+Employers often contract with CRAs to reduce the risk of workplace violence, employee theft, and negligent hiring lawsuits.
+Additionally, CRAs often consolidate and expedite the background screening process for human resource professionals and hiring managers.

-Recent legal actions have included allegations brought forth by the Federal Trade Commission (FTC) and the Equal Employment Opportunity Commission (EEOC) against both Employers and CRA’s.
-Most notably the lawsuits filed against a BMW manufacturing operation in South Carolina and discount-retailer Dollar General, alleging that their criminal background check policies resulted in employees being fired or being screened out in the hiring process.
-As an employer and End User of consumer reports, there are a few things you can (and should) do to help protect your business.
+Legal actions typically include allegations brought forth by the Federal Trade Commission (FTC) and the Equal Employment Opportunity Commission (EEOC) against both employers and CRAs.
+As an employer and end-user of consumer reports, there are a few things you can (and should) do to help protect your business.

 Written Consent and Authorization Form (Download): Employers are required to obtain written consent and authorization to conduct a background check.

 Background Check Decision Matrix (Download): The EEOC has published guidance for employers conducting background checks.
-As noted earlier, the recommendations include the avoidance of blanket deny-all polices and recommend that employers factor job related decision points when reviewing a screening report.
+As noted earlier, the recommendations include the avoidance of blanket deny-all policies and recommend that employers factor in job-related decision points when reviewing a screening report.

 Ban the Box Law: Some jurisdictions of enacted a “Ban the Box” law that places a limitation on when employers can request background screening reports.
 In these locations, employers must wait until after the offer for employment has been extended.